glouppe/info8002-large-scale-data-systems/projects/project_dht.md

 # Evaluation criteria

 - Resilience against failures.
     - Number of nodes that can fail before data is lost.
 - Scalability.
     - Routing (number of nodes that have to be contacted before key is found).
 - Report Quality
     - Experiments proving fault-tolerance and scalability.
     - Architecture description.
-  - Method.
+    - Method:
+        - You are free to implement any DHT algorithm.
+        - We will evaluate its performance (in terms of resilience and scalability).

 ---